HealthIndicators/js-api/README.md

 ##Usage
 Most developers who are comfortable working with JavaScript should find the JS API fairly straightforward to use.
 The JS API has been designed to minimize user error.
-For instance, you won't be required to type and strings such as the API's base URL, API API methods, field names and operators while filtering, etc.
+For instance, you won't be required to type and strings such as the API's base URL, endpoint URIs, field names and operators while filtering, etc.

 _Note:_ Examples shown below assume you have already instantiated a global `hiw.API` instance called `api` and exclude error-checking code for brevity.